WilsonLTL/HKBU_Smart_Elevator/readme.md

 ```
 PID: The unique ID of each passenger in 4 digital : String <br >
 Current_Floor : The current floor of the elevator : Integer <br >
-Next_Floot : The next floor of the elevator : Integer <br >
+Next_Floor : The next floor of the elevator : Integer <br >
 Status : The Status of the elevator : Integer <br >

 ## The detail information of elevator status